Notre Dame High School, Sheffield: History

 In 1919, the Sisters moved their living quarters from Cavendish Street to Oakbrook House, a Victorian mansion in Ranmoor built in 1860 for Mark Firth, a steel manufacturer who became Lord Mayor of Sheffield and Master Cutler.

 In 1935, another secondary school was built in the grounds of Oakbrook House; in 1948 the two schools amalgamated to form a girls' grammar school, Notre Dame High School for Girls, on two sites.

 The grammar school was converted in 1976 to a mixed comprehensive, still on two sites.
 The school finally consolidated onto the Oakbrook site in 1988 when the Cavendish site was closed and subsequently demolished.

-Oakbrook House, which was owned by famous Sheffield steel baron Mark Firth and part of the school since 1919, is now the school's Sixth Form block and has been a listed building since 1973.
+Oakbrook House is now the school's Sixth Form block and has been a listed building since 1973.
 The main school building is a 1930s building with many architectural features including a main hall, known as the salle, with a high vaulted ceiling.
-As the school has expanded other buildings have been built that complement the architecture of the site making use of local sandstone or red pantiles depending where the building fits in.
-The Hallam City Learning Centre which is hosted on site has distinct modern architectural merit and receives a mention in the Pevsner guide to the architecture of Sheffield.
+As the school has expanded, other buildings have been built that complement the architecture of the site, making use of local sandstone or red pantiles depending where the building fits in.
+The Hallam City Learning Centre on the site has modern architectural merit and receives a mention in the Pevsner guide to the architecture of Sheffield.

 The school became an academy in August 2012.